JaredTMurray/PyBer_Analysis/README.md

 Average fare per ride for each city type yields Brandonfort, which is a Rural city Bradshawfurt at $40.064000.

+The highest average fare per driver for each city is the rural city: Jessicaport $36.013333, while the lowest average fares were in Urban Cities.

+A summary of all the cites stats was calculated.
+This summary showed the highest fares, riders and drivers were in Suburban areas while rural had the least.

 ### Deliverable 2: A multiple-line chart of total fares for each city type

 ## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types